 What is Continuous Improvement?

-Continuous improvement is a method for identifying opportunities for streamlining work and reducing waste.
+Continuous improvement, or Kaizen, is a method for identifying opportunities for streamlining work and reducing waste.
 The practice was formalized by the popularity of Lean / Agile / Kaizen in manufacturing and business, and it is now being used by thousands of companies all over the world to identify savings opportunities.
 Many of these ideologies can be combined for excellent results.
 For example, Kaizen and Kanban can go hand-in-hand to facilitate continuous improvement.

 While many companies practice a formal version of a Lean / Agile method, other companies enjoy the flexibility of continuous improvement as a practice while reserving the right to deviate from the practice whenever a less formal approach is needed.

 Continuous improvement can be viewed as a formal practice or an informal set of guidelines.
 Many companies have shifted focus to more formal approaches to project and process management such as Lean / Agile methodologies (Kanban, Kaizen, Scrum, XP).
 For example, Kaizen and Kanban can be integrated together to allow for continuous improve through visualization of workflow.
 In all Lean / Agile methodologies, continuous improvement is a primary focus, in addition to high customer service standards and the reduction of waste in the forms of cost, time and defects (rework).

 Benefits of Continuous Improvement